It's more complicated than you think.

 If you’re considering buying a property listed as short sale or foreclosure, keep in mind a few things, experts say.

-“The process for purchasing this kind of property may not be as easy as purchasing a home directly from a seller who is current on their mortgage,” says Colin McDonald, real estate agent with Berkshire Hathaway HomeServices Blake in Delmar, N.Y.
+“The process for purchasing this kind of property may not be as easy as purchasing a home directly from a seller who is current on their mortgage,” says Colin McDonald, real estate agent with Berkshire Hathaway HomeServices Blake in Delmar, New York.

 For instance, it typically takes six to eight weeks to close on a normal home, McDonald says.
 But with a short sale or foreclosure, the property may not close for six months or even a year.